stratus-ss/k8s-labs/k8s_keycloak/readme.md

 We have laid the foundation for Keycloak authentication.
 However, in order to allow us to login to Kubernetes with the user that will be created in Keycloak, we have to update the kubeapi.
 While we could potentially have done this during the installation, adding Open ID Connect (oidc) information does not require a re-installation, instead it can be added directly into the YAML file.

 You can update the `kube-apiserver.yaml` file to include the OIDC information manually, or you can use the snippet below to do it for you.
-The required edits goes bleow the `--tls` options in the `kube-apiserver.yaml` file.
+The required edits goes below the `--tls` options in the `kube-apiserver.yaml` file.

 ```
 cat << EOL > temp_oidc_settings.txt